-- b.
+- 1. Updated AMS with interval history, including: - a.
+Any new subjective symptoms or objective findings. - b.
 Complete list of current medications with dates of initiation, dosages, dates of dose adjustments, and all adverse effects. - c.
 Summary of interval surveillance evaluations and studies. - d.
 Updated plan of ongoing surveillance for recurrence. - 2.
 Current physical examination findings, including: - a.
-Bilateral clinical breast examination of any conserved breast tissue - b.
-Examination of chest wall/surgical site - c.
-Examination of lymph nodes - d.
-Examination of bilateral upper extremities with particular attention to range of motion and presence or absence of lymphedema - 3.
+Bilateral clinical breast examination of any conserved breast tissue

+- b.
+Chest wall/surgical site - c.
+Lymph nodes - d.
+Bilateral upper extremities with particular attention to range of motion and presence or absence of lymphedema - 3.
 All relevant interval consultation reports from specialty providers (e.g., medical oncologist, radiation oncologist, surgeon). - 4.
-Results of all interval testing performed in the course of ongoing management and surveillance, including all laboratory studies, imaging, and other ancillary tests. - 5.
-Form FL4 with return to duty and ALC status, if service member did not meet retention standards. - 6.
+Results of all interval testing performed in the course of ongoing management and surveillance, including all laboratory studies, imaging reports, and other ancillary tests. - 5.
+Form FL4 with return to duty and ALC status, if service member did not meet retention standards - 6.
 If any of the substantiating documentation listed above is not included in the waiver package, document and explain to the waiver authority the reason for omission.

 In locales with well-established breast cancer screening programs, the majority of breast cancers are diagnosed before the development of any signs or symptoms of clinical, aeromedical, or operational significance.
 Among women who undergo diagnostic evaluation due to concerning symptoms, the most common presenting feature is a breast mass or lump.
 Axillary adenopathy or changes in the skin of the breast are signs of more locally advanced disease.
 Other signs and symptoms include nipple changes (e.g., new inversion, spontaneous discharge) and breast pain.
-Even when these symptoms are present, the impact on aviation or operational duties is generally negligible, although pain and discomfort may interfere with the wearing of equipment, and anxiety or worry about symptoms could potentially distract from duty performance.
+Even when these symptoms are present, the impact on aviation or operational duties is generally negligible, although pain and discomfort may interfere with the wearing of equipment, and anxiety or worry about symptoms could distract from duty performance.

-The majority of newly diagnosed breast cancers are either confined to the breast or the spread is limited to less than three regional lymph nodes (i.e., stage I or II).
+At time of diagnosis, most breast cancers are either confined to the breast or have not spread to more than three regional lymph nodes (i.e., stage I or II).
 Distant metastases are present at first diagnosis in only 6% of women.
 Unfortunately, the risk of later metastasis in women who are initially diagnosed with early-stage disease is relatively high at 30%.
-When breast cancer metastasizes, it most commonly spreads to the liver, brain, bone, and lungs.
-In these cases, the aeromedical and operational risk depends on metastatic burden and the particular organ systems involved.
-Metastatic spread to any organ system may result in complications with aeromedical and operational impact such as respiratory impairment or bone fracture.
-However, metastasis to the brain is of special concern due to the difficulty of screening to detect early involvement.
-As a result, the first indication of brain metastases may be the development of symptoms, some of which convey serious risk in an aviation or operational environment (e.g., cognitive changes, hemorrhage, or seizure).
+The most common sites of breast cancer metastasis are liver, brain, bone, and lung.
+The aeromedical and operational risk of metastatic disease depends on total cancer burden and the specific organ systems involved.
+Metastatic spread to any organ system may result in complications of aeromedical and operational significance, such as respiratory impairment or bone fracture.
+Brain metastasis is of unique concern, because of the poor sensitivity of screening to detect early disease.
+As a result, the first indication of brain involvement may be the development of symptoms, some of which convey serious risk in an aviation or operational environment (e.g., cognitive changes, hemorrhage, or seizure).